stormideas/storyteller-isolated-azure-func-telemetry/README.md

+> **Note**: The root namespace was updated to use Storyteller instead of Element.
+The SDK was also downgraded to use .NET 5.0 instead of .NET 6.0.
+The original package is still available on Nuget.org, but it is recommended to use the Storyteller package instead.

 # HTTP success/failure logging for Isolated Azure Functions
 Provides standard HTTP request logging handling for Azure Functions running in Isolated mode so that 4xx and 5xx responses are logged as Failures in AppInsights.